Chaklader/part-of-speech-tagging/NOTE.md

 How it works:

    1. Evidence Fixing:
       - Set the evidence variables to their observed values.
       - These values remain fixed for all samples.

    2. Sampling:
       - For each non-evidence variable, in topological order:
         - If the variable is an ancestor of an evidence variable, sample it from its conditional probability distribution.
         - If not, set its value based on its parents (as per the network structure).

    3. Weight Calculation:
       - Start with a weight of 1.
       - For each evidence variable, multiply the weight by the probability of observing that evidence given its parents' values in the current sample.

    4. Repeat:
       - Generate multiple samples, each with its associated weight.

    5. Estimation:
       - Use the weighted samples to estimate probabilities of query variables.

 Advantages:
    1. More efficient than rejection sampling, especially with unlikely evidence.
    2. Easy to implement.
    3. Handles multiple evidence variables well.

 Disadvantages:

    1. Can be less accurate for unlikely evidence scenarios.
    2. May require many samples for good accuracy in complex networks.

 Example (using the R→T→L network from the image):

 Let's say we want to estimate P(R|L=+l) (probability of rain given we're late).

    1. Fix L=+l for all samples.
    2. For each sample:
       - Sample R from P(R)
       - Sample T from P(T|R)
       - Set L=+l
       - Calculate weight: w = P(L=+l|T)
    3. Repeat for many samples.
    4. Estimate P(R=+r|L=+l) as:
       (sum of weights where R=+r) / (total sum of weights)

 Likelihood Weighting is particularly useful in this network because it ensures that every sample is consistent with the evidence (L=+l), making it more efficient than methods that might generate inconsistent samples and reject them.

-Certainly!
 Gibbs sampling is another method of approximate inference in Bayesian networks.
 It's a Markov Chain Monte Carlo (MCMC) technique that's particularly useful for high-dimensional problems.
 Let's break it down with an example.

 Gibbs Sampling Concept:
 The idea is to sample each variable in turn, conditioned on the current values of all other variables in the network.